* Weak Germany PMI fans ECB rate cut speculation

 least expensive policy course."

-Comments on Monday from ECB policymakers about falling
+Comments on Monday from policymakers about slowing inflation

-inflation and poor growth prospects in the euro zone suggested
+and weak growth prospects in the euro zone suggested the ECB may

-the central bank may be leaning toward a cut in its main
+be leaning toward a cut in its main refinancing rate, which

-More losses could push the euro towards chart support at its
+More losses could push the euro toward chart support at its

 200-day moving average around $1.2936 and the early April low of

-Investments in Edinburgh, said the single currency should be
+Investments in Edinburgh, said the euro zone single currency

-significantly lower.
-Standard has had a short euro position for
+should be significantly lower.
+Standard has had a short euro